Ristolainen's injury opens door for Flyers' young defensemen in camp

 Find the latest Philadelphia Flyers news, highlights, analysis and more with NBC Sports Philadelphia.

-At his press conference Saturday, Briere highlighted a number of young pieces that will be pushing for the Flyers' roster next season.
+At his press conference, Briere highlighted a number of young pieces that will be pushing for the Flyers' roster next season.
 On defense, he mentioned Adam Ginning, Emil Andrae, Helge Grans, Hunter McDonald and Oliver Bonk.

 The 6-foot-4 McDonald plays a brand of defense similar to Ristolainen.
 He had 18 points (four goals, 14 assists) and a plus-12 rating in 71 games this season for AHL affiliate Lehigh Valley.